TribThapa/SenseApp/README.md

 </p>

 Briefly, findings from our research show:
-1. There is power in the human voice - we lean in and listen to those we know.
+1. Power in the human voice - We lean in and listen to those we know.
-2. Podcast environments help make content memorable.
+2. Know your the environment of your channel - Podcast environments help make content memorable.
-3. Audio as a channel primes listeners to other media outlets like TV, Out-Of-Home, and Social Media.
+3. Understand the order effect - Audio as a channel primes listeners to other media outlets like TV, Out-Of-Home, and Social Media.

 <p>&nbsp;</p>